colesanderson/weather-app/README.md

     of webpack with post-css to use autoprefixer (support all browsers) and purgecss (to remove all unused classes).
 -   Add focus style to search input
+-   refactor some reduant code
+-   use tailwind css, I have been exploring into it, sorry if the html code is bloated with tailwind classes :)
--   env variable for API key
+-   Move api into backend to protect API key and set up env variable for API key
+-   add Prop types to ensure pass right types
+-   add more comments and fix naming in code to make it easier for devs to jump in code